 - The Best Alfredo Pasta Recipe – 20-minute white sauce pasta

 Share Some Love ❤️

-- Place pitted apricots, blackberries, spinach, honey and pour in carrot juice into a blender.
-Blend everything together, until the texture is smooth.
+- Place the pitted apricots, blackberries, spinach, honey, and carrot juice into a blender.
+Pulse until smooth and well-combined.

 - Pour the smoothie mixture into each popsicle mold and place in the freezer.